mojimuse/fingerweave/content/pages/index.md

     type: section_content
     title: about fingerweaver
     content: >
-      Thank you for finding my home here.
-I am a fingerweaver and this is a blog about fingerweaving.
+      Thank you for finding our home here.
+I am a Indiginous fingerweaver and this is a blog about fingerweaving.

-      We will look into the origins of fingerweaving in culture today.
+      Peering into the origins of fingerweaving in culture today.

       Looking forward to sharing knowledge, passing wisdom (links) and hopefully learning together.